One on one meetings are a cornerstone to an effective manager <-> team member relationship, from small startups to giant companies.

 - 37) What's a recent situation you wish you handled differently?
 What would you change?

 - 38) What's an area of your work you want to improve?

-- 39) What aspect of your job you would like more help or coaching?
+- 39) What aspect of your job would you like more help or coaching on?

 - 40) How many hours a day do you feel you're productive?
 How could we help you be more productive?

 - 41) How do you prefer to receive feedback?

 As a manager, it's important to give your team feedback and coaching, and not just at review time.most people would like feedback more often:

 Asking questions like the ones above help you understand where they may be most receptive and interested in your feedback and coaching.
 Take advantage of this; they'll be particularly motivated to accept and work on feedback in those areas.